 - Exposure: The more well-known registries will generally have a wider audience than those that are hard to find.
 In addition to our list of registries here at the site, you can locate registries using search engines.

 Look at how much information is posted for other entries on a registry, and decide how much you want to use.
 Some are comfortable posting everything they know.
 Others prefer not to disclose some names or other details.
 Remember: if it’s on the Web, it’s public.

 Search Note: You may want hold something back as an identifier for reunion match if possible.
 How many people will know the adoptee had a certain condition or birthmark at birth?
 Just two, right?
 However, disclosing the information on a registry may be the one item that leads to a match for those without many additional details.

 Remember, everyone may not have the same information.
 A birth parent may not have an exact date of adoption, an adoptee may not have the correct place of birth, and birth siblings may have even less information.
 If you have access to online registry listings, try these ideas:

 - Search dates a bit forward and backward.

 - If the registry has an “Unknown” category, search this as well.
 “Unknown” usually means that the searcher has little specific date information.

 - If the gender is different, but everything else looks like a match, try it.
 Especially in older adoptions, many birth mothers were sedated during the entire birth process.
 Some may not have been told their child’s gender or may have been given the wrong information.

-- Check back on a regular basis to see if new listings have been added.
+- Check back regularly to see if new listings have been added.